esl-epfl/x-heep/docs/source/index.rst

 .. toctree::
    :maxdepth: 1
+   :numbered: 1
+   :caption: Getting started

+   /GettingStarted/Setup
+   /GettingStarted/GeneratingMCU
+   /GettingStarted/CompilingRunningSW

+.. toctree::
+   :maxdepth: 1
    :glob:
    :caption: How to...

-   ./How_to/GettingStarted
+   ./How_to/CompileApps
+   ./How_to/Simulate
+   ./How_to/RunOnFPGA
    ./How_to/*

-.. toctree::
-   :maxdepth: 1
-   :glob:
-   :caption: Peripherals

-   ./Peripherals/*

 .. toctree::
    :maxdepth: 5